Winston-Salem Wrongful Termination Lawyer

 • Sex.

 Your employer is also liable if they retaliate against you for making, inquiring about, filing or assisting with a discrimination complaint.
-If your employer commits a discriminatory act, you can make an internal complaint, or you may file a discrimination complaint against them with the Equal Employment Opportunity Commission (EEOC).Ā
+If your employer commits a discriminatory act, you can make an internal complaint, or you may file a discrimination complaint against them with the Equal Employment Opportunity Commission (EEOC).

 Private, state, and local employers must have at least 15 employees (20 in age discrimination cases) for the EEOC to intervene.
 And the EEOC can intervene with federal employers regardless of workforce size.
-Determining whether your employer is covered is not always a simple question, so it is best to speak to a wrongful termination lawyer in Winston-Salem, NC to preserve your rights.

 Retaliation